 - Make sure the image Position setting is correct on the Video menu.
 See page 40 for more information. - Make sure your computer's resolution setting is correct.
-Ideally, it should be 1024 × 768 (for the PowerLite 73c) or 800 × 600 (for the PowerLite 53c) to match the projector's native resolution.
-If this option isn't available, select one of the other compatible video formats listed on page 95. - Windows:
+Ideally, it should be 1024 × 768 to match the projector's native resolution.
+If this option isn't available, select one of the other compatible video formats listed on page 93.

+■ Windows: